JorisChau/rrapply/README.md

 #>   .. .. .. ..$ Guinea-Bissau: num 86.5
 ```

-### Special arguments `.xname`, `.xpos` and `.xparents`
+### Special arguments `.xname`, `.xpos`, `.xparents` and `.xsiblings`

-In base `rapply`, the `f` function only has access to the content of the
+In base `rapply()`, the `f` function only has access to the content of
-list element under evaluation, and there is no convenient way to access
+the list element under evaluation, and there is no convenient way to
-its name or location in the nested list from inside the `f` function.
+access its name or location in the nested list from inside the `f`
-`rrapply` allows the use of the special arguments `.xname`, `.xpos` and
+function. `rrapply()` allows the use of the special arguments `.xname`,
-`.xparents` inside the `f` and `condition` functions (in addition to the
+`.xpos`,`.xparents` and `.xsiblings` inside the `f` and `condition`
+functions (in addition to the principal function argument). `.xname`
-principal function argument). `.xname` evaluates to the name of the list
+evaluates to the name of the list element, `.xpos` evaluates to the
-element, `.xpos` evaluates to the position of the element in the nested
+position of the element in the nested list structured as an integer
-list structured as an integer vector, and `.xparents` evaluates to a
+vector, `.xparents` evaluates to a vector of parent node names in the
-vector of parent node names in the path to the current list element.
+path to the current list element, and `.xsiblings` evaluates to the
+parent list containing the current list element and all of its direct
+siblings.

 ``` r
 ## Apply a function using the name of the node